AwalaApp/specs/rs000-core.md

 message CargoCollectionAuthorization {
     repeated ParcelDeliveryDeauthorization parcel_delivery_deauthorizations = 1;

-    // The key MUST be the name of the binding (lower case) and the value is defined by the binding. map<string, google.protobuf.Any> relayer_constraints = 2;
+    // The key MUST be the name of the binding (lower case) and the value MUST
+    // be defined by the binding.
+    map<string, google.protobuf.Any> relayer_constraints = 2;
 }